Church and Society Council

 We also support different campaigns and initiatives, and produce a wide range of information and resources to enable congregations to be involved.

 The council has 30 members.
-The convener is Rev Dr Richard Frazer.
+The convener is Very Rev Dr Susan Brown, Vice-convener Rev Alan Miller, and Interim Head Rev Ian Alexander.
 The Council Secretary is Rev Dr Martin Johnstone.

 Contact for more information

 Email us at firstname.lastname@example.org or contact us at the Church's offices in Edinburgh.